History of NATO: 2008–present: Renewed focus on territorial defense

 The 2014 Russian annexation of Crimea led to strong condemnation by NATO nations, and Poland invoked Article 4 in meetings.
 At the 2014 Wales summit, the leaders of NATO's member states formally committed for the first time spend the equivalent of at least 2% of their gross domestic product on defence by 2024, which was previously only an informal guideline.
 In February 2015, NATO committed to forming a new "spearhead" force of 5000 troops at bases in Estonia, Lithuania, Latvia, Poland, Romania, and Bulgaria.

 NATO did not condemn the 2016–present purges in Turkey.
 As a result of the Turkish invasion of Kurdish-inhabited areas in Syria, Turkey's intervention in Libya and the Cyprus–Turkey maritime zones dispute, there are signs of a schism between Turkey and other NATO members.
 On 1 August 2018, the US Department of Treasury sanctioned two senior Turkish government ministers who were involved in the detention of American pastor Andrew Brunson.
-Turkish President Recep Tayyip Erdoğan said that the US behavior would force Turkey to look for new friends and allies.
+Turkish president Recep Tayyip Erdoğan said that the US behavior would force Turkey to look for new friends and allies.
 The US–Turkey dispute appears to be one of the most serious diplomatic crisis between the NATO allies in years.

 The 2022 Russian invasion of Ukraine led eight NATO countries—Bulgaria, the Czech Republic, Estonia, Latvia, Lithuania, Poland, Romania and Slovakia—to trigger Article 4.
 The North Atlantic Council issued a statement in which it condemned the invasion "in the strongest possible terms".
 Elements of the NATO Response Force were activated for the first time in NATO's history.
 In March, NATO leaders met at Brussels for an extraordinary summit which also involved Group of Seven and European Union leaders.
 NATO member states agreed to establish four additional battlegroups in Bulgaria, Hungary, Romania and Slovakia.
 The aircraft carrier USS Harry S. Truman and its carrier strike group were placed under the command of Naval Striking and Support Forces NATO, marking the first time an entire US carrier group was placed under NATO command since the Cold War.
-As a direct consequence of the invasion, both Finland and Sweden applied for membership in 18 May 2022 with Finland joining in 4 April 2023 and Sweden joining in 7 March 2024.
+Finland and Sweden applied to join NATO on 18 May 2022 in response to the Russian invasion of Ukraine.
+On the same day, Turkey temporarily blocked the membership bids of the two countries on the grounds that they support the PKK, YPG and the Gülen movement, which Turkey considers terrorists.
+On 28 June 2022, Finland and Sweden signed a trilateral memorandum with Turkey to address Turkey's security concerns.
+On the same day, Turkey agreed to support the membership bids of both countries.
+Finland became a member on 4 April 2023, while Sweden joined on 7 March 2024.